Professor John Powell

 DPhil students supervised at the OII

-Internet Use and Health Outcomes: A mixed methods analysis using spatial microsimulation and interviews
+Internet use and health: a mixed methods analysis using spatial microsimulation and interviews